What Is a Brand Strategy? And How to Create One

 What will they believe about your brand and its products and services?

-Use answers to the above questions to craft a brand positioning statement: [the audience] will choose [product] to experience [benefits and outcomes] because of [audience’s beliefs].
+Use answers to the above questions to craft a brand positioning statement: [Audience] will choose [product] to experience [benefits and outcomes] because of [audience’s beliefs].

-Your brand voice will determine how you use language to communicate your mission, values, and personality.
-It will keep your messaging consistent, from paid ads and organic social media content to emails, product descriptions, and customer service portals.
-It will also help you foster relationships with customers and gain their trust.

 Gather everything you’ve compiled to design your brand’s identity.
 The identity will include all sensory experiences associated with your brand, such as the visual design of the logo, fonts, and colours; the taste, feel, or smell of your physical products; voices, music, and images that appear on videos; and the brand name and tagline.